 So, Steve, you manage and report credit exposure to management each day, I understand.
 Can you tell me what sort of features you would need to have in your idea of a dream C/ETRM system?
 Bob knew Steve was an important part of his company’s management team.
 Whatever system Bob’s company acquired, or built, that system would absolutely need to provide value to Steve and his credit team.
 Poor credit management was a very real risk to his company’s continued operations.

 No worries, Bob.
 Steve said warmly.
 I am very happy to meet with you any time, and especially with regards to getting new software to manage our business operations.
 Frankly, with our current credit management system, I feel somewhat out-of-touch with the day-in-day-out operations.
 I want the Credit group to be more involved, somehow, and integrated with all that happens each day.

 Why don’t you tell me why you feel the way you do, for starters, then?
 Bob said, fishing for Steve’s reasons for feeling isolated.
 Steve seemed very open and willing to share.
-We use a credit management system, Steve began, which gets its data from our general ledger package.
+We use a credit management system in CTRM, Steve began, which gets its data from our general ledger package.
 We can set credit limits and even block transactions based on general ledger data.
 Bob nodded.
 Well, you see, the general ledger data is at the backend of the whole operation.
 Bob didn’t see, and Steve could tell.

 You met with the Operations team, right?
 Bob nodded again.
 They generate invoices, right?